| | |

 polymer clay mushrooms

-8. Use the end of a stylus to press the blue circle into a mushroom cap shape.
+8. Use the end of a stylus or forming tool to press the blue circle into a mushroom cap shape.

 9. Roll tiny black balls of clay for eyes.